klauspost/compress/lzw/README.md

 # lzw

-This is a drop-in replacement for the standard library [`compress/lzw`](https://pkg.go.dev/compress/lzw) package, with a **decompressor that is typically 3-4x faster** and a **compressor that is 1.4-2.7x faster**.
+This is a drop-in replacement for the standard library [`compress/lzw`](https://pkg.go.dev/compress/lzw) package, with a **decompressor 1.4-4x faster** and a **compressor 1.1-2.7x faster**, depending on the data.
+See the [measurements](#performance) for where in those ranges a given kind of input falls.

-Both are exactly compatible: decoding produces byte for byte identical output and reports the same errors for corrupt or truncated input, and encoding produces byte for byte identical compressed streams, so the compression ratio is unchanged.
+Both are exactly compatible: decoding produces byte-for-byte identical output and reports the same errors for corrupt or truncated input, and encoding produces byte-for-byte identical compressed streams, so the compression ratio is unchanged.

 One difference to be aware of: `Read` writes codes out eight bytes at a time, so it may modify up to seven